tatey/conformist/README.md

 ## Quick and Dirty Examples

 Open a CSV file and declare a schema.
 A schema compromises of columns.
-A column takes an arbitrary name followed by its position in the input.
+A column takes an arbitrary name followed either by its position in the input or it's column name if headers are supplied.
 A column may be derived from multiple positions.

+Selecting By Position
 ``` ruby
 require 'conformist'
 require 'csv'